kobotoolbox/docs/_sources/kobocollect_on_android_latest.md.txt

 -   You will now be asked to input the **URL**, **Username**, and **Password**, and then select **Add**.
-For the URL, you must select from the [two KoboToolbox servers](server.md).
-If you created your user account on the general use server, the URL is `https://kc.kobotoolbox.org`.
-If your user account is on the Humanitarian server (OCHA), the URL is `https://kc-eu.kobotoolbox.org`.
+For the URL, you must select from the [two KoboToolbox servers](creating_account.md).
+If you created your user account on the Global Server, the URL is `https://kc.kobotoolbox.org`.
+If your user account is on the European Union Server, the URL is `https://kc-eu.kobotoolbox.org`.

 ![Server Settings](/images/kobocollect_on_android_latest/server_settings.png)